Mallorca Luxury Yacht Charter and Boat Rental Guide

-With no keel and plenty of space, a catamaran is the perfect choice for those who wish to explore the waters close to shore for snorkelling in the crystal clear Mallorcan waters.
+With no keel and plenty of space, a catamaran is a perfect choice for those who wish to explore the waters close to shore for snorkelling in the crystal clear Mallorcan waters.
 Often with berths for up to 10 people, there is plenty of room for friends and family on board and plenty of space to entertain them as well!
 You will also benefit from more stability, making the breezier nights unnoticeable and comfortable.
-Learn about your surroundings and sailing from experienced and friendly crews who will fill your day with fun and exciting activities!
+Learn about your surroundings and sailing with experienced and friendly crews who will fill your day with fun and exciting activities!

 With light and warm winds in the Balearics, bareboat sailing is enjoyable and by no means too challenging.
 Enjoy planning your own routes around Mallorca and exploring coves otherwise inaccessible in larger charters.
 Bareboat sailing gives you the freedom to explore where you want whenever you want.
 You may wish to sail the Southeast of the island where you will discover small coves and fishing villages, perfect for a quaint and tranquil afternoon in the sun.

-Palma is a cultural hub filled with stunning architecture and a fascinating history of Rome, Moorish architecture and the famous writer Ramón Llull to explore.
+Palma is a cultural hub filled with stunning architecture and fascinating history of Rome, Moorish architecture and the famous writer Ramón Llull to explore.
 Expect to uncover the different layers of Mallorcan history during your charter, such as the Roman city that still exists 2 metres below the ground.
 For the best views of the city, look up from the waterfront and witness the cathedral and Almudaina Palace soaring proudly above the defensive walls of the old city.

 You can also admire Palma from above with a short climb to the Bellver Castle, one of Europe's very few round castles.
 Explore the charming streets by foot or take the Soller Railway for a 17 mile stunning and scenic trip.